5 Tips on How To Get More Photography Clients

-These questions are just a starting point.
-The better you can understand your ideal client and what their lives are like, the more effective your marketing will be.
-To be effective, your marketing strategy should be completely based who who your ideal client is.
+These questions represent a starting point.
+The better you can understand your ideal client and their lifestyle, the more effective your marketing will be.
+To increase your effectiveness, base your marketing strategy on your ideal clients.

 What works for one type of client will be very different from what works with other types of clients.
 For example, how you market newborn photography should be entirely different from how you market headshots for CEOs because you are trying to attract two very different types of clients.